GDST Private School Consortium

 The GDST is a registered charity.
 Subsequently, with a gross income of £261 million in 2016/17, it is one of the 20 largest charities in the UK.

 Entry at 4+ and 7+.
 The assessment procedure involves ‘a morning’ in school during which girls are assessed in math, reading, reasoning and writing.

 Entry at various points from nursery to Sixth Form.
 In January, 11+ and 13+ scholarship and bursary candidates sit an hour-long 11+ English and Mathematics examination.
 The English paper consists of a comprehension test and also a piece of creative writing.
 Girls also sit a non-verbal reasoning paper which lasts approximately 50 minutes.

 Entry to the Junior School can be at 4+ or 7+.
 At 11+ entry into the Senior School, the Entrance Examination will consist of tests which are non-subject specific and which test a pupil’s academic potential.
+These are based on CAT assessments.
 However, they cover verbal, non-verbal, spatial and quantitative reasoning skills.
 In addition to these standardised tests, girls sit a short creative writing paper and a brief mathematics extension exercise.
 For external applicants who are successful in their application to the Sixth Form, individual offers will be dependent on the achievement of specified GCSE targets.